udayjaggumanthri/CRM-Mail/README.md

 ### Email Account Setup

-1. Go to Settings > Email Accounts
+1. Go to Settings > Email Accounts in the UI
 2. Add your SMTP account
 3. Configure IMAP settings for email sync
 4. Test the connection

 ### Security Considerations

-- Change default JWT secret
+- Change default JWT secret in production
 - Use strong database passwords
 - Enable HTTPS in production
 - Set up CORS properly
-- Use environment variables for secrets
+- Use environment variables for all secrets
 - Regularly update dependencies
+- Review and update `.gitignore` regularly
+- Never commit sensitive data

 ## 🧪 Testing